ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

     - As expected, the `ConfigMap` and `Secret` resources you have declared in this Kustomize project have their names appended with a hash suffix.

     - Since the `config.production.json` file is a `Secret` resource, it has been fully encoded in base64.

-    - Remember that Kustomize transforms the values you put at the `defaultMode` parameters set for the files you configure as `volumes`.
-[You already saw this happening while preparing the Valkey Kustomize subproject](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#validating-the-kustomize-yaml-output).

 ## Do not deploy this Ghost server project on its own